ENTERTAINMENT MERCHANTS ASSOCIATION, INC.

 (h) To determine the compensation of the President.

 Section 5.
-The Audit Committee shall consist of three Members of the Association appointed by the Chairman, at least two of whom shall be Directors of the Association, for the purpose of reviewing the Association's accounts, financial reports, financial practices and internal controls annually and reporting thereon to the Board.
+The Audit Committee shall consist of the Treasurer and one or more additional Members of the Board of Directors appointed by the Chairman for the purpose of reviewing the Association’s accounts, financial reports, financial practices and internal controls annually and reporting thereon to the Board.

 Section 1.
 The elected officers of this Association shall consist of a Chairman, a Vice Chairman, a Secretary, and a Treasurer.
 The appointed officer of the Association shall be the President.